Here’s a pop quiz:

 - How can you seize the grader’s limited attention to tip the scales in your favor?

-Will all this seem obvious in hindsight?
-Like anything else, you may find that “originating”—coming up with words to write—is harder than absorbing the material and getting familiar with it.
+You may find that “originating”—coming up with words to write—is harder than merely exposing yourself to the material and getting familiar with it.

 Here’s what made Essay A better — and how do the same to make your essays stand out (in a good way):